vburlbl/cleantalk-spam-protect/readme.txt

 * JetPack Contact form.
 * WooCommerce review form.

-The plugin is a client application for cloud anti-spam CleanTalk.org, which are daily protects 5k web-sites from spam bots.
-Also you can use CleanTalk app for iPhone/iPad to control anti-spam service on web-site or control comments, signups, contacts and orders
+The plugin is client application for cloud anti-spam service CleanTalk.org, which daily protects 5k web-sites from spam bots.
+Also you can use CleanTalk app for iPhone, Android to control anti-spam service on web-site or control comments, signups, contacts and orders

 = We recommend =
 * Audience engagement plugin <a href="http://wordpress.org/plugins/feedweb/">Feedweb</a>